tonysalloum/tonysalloum/README.md

 Hi!
 I’m Tony, a front end developer in Toronto.

 A recent grad of Juno College’s Immersive Web Development Bootcamp.
-I come armed with ample experience in using JavaScript, React, Redux, jQuery, HTML, and Sass, to build clean, organized, and accessible web applications.
+I come armed with ample experience in using JavaScript, React, Redux, jQuery, HTML, CSS and Sass, to build clean, organized, and accessible web applications.
 With a background in marketing, I love design and the role it plays in making a user’s experience great.

 Before entering Juno College’s Immersive Web Development Bootcamp in February 2020, I worked as a head pizza chef, and prior to that, an account manager at a marketing agency.